Phil Rosenfelt: Personal life

 Born in Paterson, New Jersey, Rosenfelt is of Jewish descent.
 He received a bachelor of science degree from the University of Pennsylvania, his juris doctor from Columbia University, and his LLM from New York University.
 He began his service in the federal government in 1971 at the Department of Health, Education, and Welfare.

 Career

 In 2005, Rosenfelt assumed the position of Deputy General Counsel of the United States Department of Education for Program Service.
 He served under the administration of George W. Bush.
 He has continued to serve in that capacity since his appointment.

 From January 20, 2017 to April 23, 2018, Rosenfelt served as the acting General Counsel of the United States Department of Education.

 He has been designated as the acting United States Secretary of Education on two occasions; the first of these from January 20, 2017 to February 7, 2017, and the second from January 20, 2021 until March 2, 2021.
 He has been replaced by President Biden's nominee Miguel Cardona as he was confirmed by the Senate.

+Currently, Rosenfelt serves as the Deputy General Counsel for Program Service in the Office of the General Counsel at the Department of Education.